sudoshubh/HivelAssignment/README.md

 ##### -> Kafka Setup on local Machine

 ### Trade offs:
-1.It's a job Post application where we posting job & do CRUD opr.
+1. It's a job Post application where we posting job & do CRUD opr.
-2.Make system event driven we have configured Apache Kafka in config package;
+2. Make system event driven we have configured Apache Kafka in config package;

 _Kafka command_: